 Infrastructure Training Program

-This training program is available to international allied health professionals and medical staff.
-The program offers training in multiple disciplines including data management, decision support, finance, infection control, medical dosimetry, pharmacy, public relations etc. The length of the training ranges from three (3) months to two (2) years and depends on the home institute and candidates' requests.
+This training program is available to allied health care professionals and medical staff.
+The program offers training in multiple disciplines including data management, decision support, finance, infection control, pharmacy, public relations etc. The length of the training depends on the home institute and candidates’ requests and ranges from three (3) months to two (2) years.
+These training programs require the trainee to obtain a J-1 visa, which is processed by RPCI-OICO.

 These training programs require the trainee to obtain a J-1 visa, which is processed by RPCI-OICO.